 A stay in Santiago wouldn’t be complete without the traditional visit to the Parque Metropolitano de Santiago, the largest urban park in Chile and one of the biggest in the world.
 We went there to check out the zoo ten days ago but this time, we had promised Mark a Teleférico de Santiago ride, the cable cart that goes all the way to the top of Cerro San Cristóbal.

-Now obviously, in hindsight, it probably would have best to avoid going on a Saturday afternoon, where hundreds of Chilean parents had promised their children the same thrill ride.
+Now obviously, in hindsight, it probably would have been best to avoid going on a Saturday afternoon, where hundreds of Chilean parents had promised their children the same thrill ride.

 And also, it probably would have been a good idea to take into account the fact that at the top of Cerro San Cristóbal is the Santuario de la Inmaculada Concepción, one of the principal places of worship for the Catholic Church of Chile, and that there may be many pilgrims—or lapsed Catholics—two days before the Pope’s visit to Chile.